History & Mission

-Our Center has been based at the Massachusetts General Hospital since 1999, with several clinical trials and research activities conducted at the Brigham and Women's Hospital in Boston.
+Our Center has been based at the Massachusetts General Hospital since 1999, with several clinical trials and research activities conducted at both the Massachusetts General Hospital and at the Brigham and Women’s Hospital in Boston.

 Under the leadership of Dr. Hyman, our Center’s mission remains steadfast to the original program objectives and scope of the original Call for Application from the National Institute on Aging: